-7.2.2 Funds Used for a Different Eligible Purpose
+7.2.2 Funds for the Same Purpose but for a Different Allowable Use

-Funds used for a different eligible purpose may be excluded from the final award calculation.
-In some instances, funds provided for the same general purpose as the CDBG-DR funds will have been used by the applicant for a different specific eligible purpose.
-In these circumstances, if the applicant can document that the funds received were used for a different -but eligible- purpose, then the funds are not duplicative.
-In these instances, the applicant may provide documentation, such as receipts or paid invoices, demonstrating that funding was spent on a different eligible use.
+Funds received for the same purpose as funds provided under the R3 Program, but that were used by the Applicant for a different allowable use may be excluded from the final award calculation.
+In some instances, funds provided for the same general purpose (e.g. rehabilitation of a home) as the CDBG-DR funds, would have been used by the Applicant for a different allowable use.
+In these circumstances, if the Applicant can document that the funds received were used for a different -but eligible- use, then the funds are not duplicative.
+In these instances, the Applicant may provide documentation, such as receipts or paid invoices, demonstrating that funding was spent on a different eligible use.
 The Program will review documentation submitted on a case-by-case basis.